-Mental health therapists in the past dealt mostly with psychological diseases and the health issues that came from it.
-Their focus was less on individual factors like motivation, positive thinking, happiness, and emotional resilience, and more on the manifested symptoms of mental illness.
+The focus of mental health counseling was less on individual factors like motivation, positive thinking, happiness, and emotional resilience, and more on the manifested symptoms of mental illness.

-George Vaillant, a pioneer in the field of positive psychology, said that old literary works on psychiatry and mental health have a myriad of discussions on anxiety, depression, stress, anger, and fear, and almost nothing about affection, compassion, and forgiveness (Vaillant, 2009).
-But this is all a matter of the past now.
+George Vaillant (2009), a pioneer in the field of positive psychology, pointed out that old research articles on psychiatry and mental health have a myriad of discussions on anxiety, depression, stress, anger, and fear, but very little about affection, compassion, or forgiveness.

-With the advent of the science of happiness, or positive psychology, a significant shift in the focus of mental health research and practice has been noticed.
-Positive psychology has opened a new way of looking into problems.
-It recognizes happiness and well-being as an ‘essential human skill’ (Davidson).
+With the advent of positive psychology, there has been a significant shift in the focus of mental health research and practice.
+Positive psychology recognizes happiness and wellbeing as “essential human skills” (Davidson et al., 2005).

-As a composite of clinical psychology, positive science helps in understanding how we can work on enhancing our internal capabilities and make the best of our present.
-Rather than focusing on symptomatic therapy and treatment, positive psychology centers around emotional stability, expectation management, and fruitful thinking, which is why it is referred to as the ‘study of ordinary strengths and virtues’ (APA, 2001).
+Positive psychology helps in understanding how we can enhance our internal capabilities and make the best of our present.
+Rather than focusing on symptomatic therapy and treatment, positive psychology centers around emotional stability, expectation management, and fruitful thinking, which is why it has been referred to as the “study of ordinary strengths and virtues” (Sheldon & King, 2001).

 Positive psychology goes hand in hand with traditional mental health interventions.
-In this article, we will explore the semblance and the association between positive psychology and mental health and discuss how the combination of both is essential for the successful outcome of any psychiatric disorder.
+In this article, we will explore the association between positive psychology and mental health.

 - A Look at the Neuroscience of Mental Health